THE LATE NELLIE QUINLAN

 Nellie (Hartigan) Quinlan, of Thomas Street, Mitchelstown, who died on 21 July 2011 was the doyenne of local press correspondents.
 Her name will mean little or nothing to a generation of Mitchelstown people reared on the internet, local radio and mobile phones.
 But to those who remember a gentler age when ‘news’ came weekly through local newspapers, Nellie was the queen bee with a court that depended on her for their version of the local news to make it into print.
 In those days, 'The Corkman' and the 'Cork Examiner' were the newspapers of record in Mitchelstown.
 'The Avondhu' arrived much later on the scene and its readers also benefitted from her penmanship.

 Nellie succeeded her brother, T.J.
 Hartigan, as press correspondent in Mitchelstown when he died in the 1964.
-They were the only children of Tom Hartigan who had come to Mitchelstown to open a jewellery shop in the early 1900s.
+They were the only children of Tom Hartigan who had come to Mitchelstown to open a jeweller's shop in New Square.
+In the 1911 census, her father declared that he was born in Ceylon and that he was a master-jeweller.
+He later moved the family business to Lower Cork Street.

 T.J. was legendary as a local correspondent.
 His camera accompanied him everywhere, although people regularly suggested that the reason his photographs rarely appeared in print was because he didn’t have film in the camera.